 How the United States government interacts with the world affects people across

-Using The Seattle Times e-edition, find an article that deals with world
+Using The Seattle Times e-edition, find an article from this week that deals

 ·Why is it important to